Jarrome/Jarrome.github.io/_pages/about.md

 ### News

+* Participate in GermanOpen 2019 with our small rescue robot.
+(30 April - 6 May, 2019. )

 * Paper _Incrementally Building Topological Graphs via Distance Maps_ acc to RCAR2019 (5 April, 2019. )

 * Attend ICARCV2018 and present the work at ICARCV2018 (18-22 Nov 2018, in Singapore)